KosmicSeven/DWM-Low-PID-Restarter-Bat/README.md

 <ul>
   <li>This script kills and restarts <code>dwm.exe</code>, which controls your Windows UI.</li>
   <li>Use only if you understand the risk of screen flickers or temporary instability if dwm fails to restart.
 (It shouldn't fail.
-A system restart will fix it.)</li>
+A system restart will fix it if it does fail to start.)</li>
   <li><strong>Run as Administrator.</strong></li>
 </ul>